Colleen McMahon: Notable cases

+In 2019, McMahon rejected a bid for compassionate early release by convicted fraudster Samuel Israel III, agreeing he had serious health problems but also stating early released would "make a mockery of the sentencing statue" given Israel's serious crimes and privileged background.

-On December 16, 2021, Judge McMahon ruled that a bankruptcy judge did not have authority to give the Sackler family immunity in civil liability cases related to their involvement in Purdue Pharma.
+McMahon ruled in December 2021 that a bankruptcy judge did not have authority to give the Sackler family immunity in civil liability cases related to their involvement in Purdue Pharma.